risawitama/verbose-potato/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## I couldn't get a reservation at the library.
+They were completely booked.